John Foxe: Education

-Foxe was born in Boston, in Lincolnshire, England, of a middlingly prominent family and seems to have been an unusually studious and devout child.
+Foxe was born in Boston, Lincolnshire, England, of a middlingly prominent family and seems to have been an unusually studious and devout child.
 In about 1534, when he was about 16, he entered Brasenose College, Oxford, where he was the pupil of John Hawarden (or Harding), a fellow of the college.
 In 1535 Foxe was admitted to Magdalen College School, where he may either have been improving his Latin or acting as a junior instructor.
 He became a probationer fellow in July 1538 and a full fellow the following July.

 Foxe took his bachelor's degree on 17 July 1537, his master's degree in July 1543, and was lecturer in logic in 1539–1540.
 A series of letters in Foxe's handwriting dated to 1544–45, shows Foxe to be "a man of friendly disposition and warm sympathies, deeply religious, an ardent student, zealous in making acquaintance with scholars."
 By the time he was twenty-five, he had read the Latin and Greek fathers, the schoolmen, the canon law, and had "acquired no mean skill in the Hebrew language."